surfdog/static-blog/content/about.md

-These days I'm leading a distributed team of 15+ frontend engineers at [SumUp](https://sumup.com), a German fintech company I've worked at as it grew from 80 to more than 1,500 people in the last 4+ years.
+These days I'm leading a distributed team of 15+ frontend engineers at [SumUp](https://sumup.com), a German fintech company I've worked at as it grew from 80 to more than 1,500 people for nearly 5 years now.

 In my spare time, I'm building [Affilimate](https://affilimate.io), an affiliate analytics and optimization tool, which is currently in a private